MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationassignmultistring.md

 A handle to a framework collection object that represents a collection of framework string objects.

 ## -returns
-This method returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+This function returns STATUS_SUCCESS if the operation succeeds.
+Otherwise, this function may return an appropriate NTSTATUS error code.

 ## -remarks
 The client driver obtains a handle to a NETCONFIGURATION object by calling [NetAdapterOpenConfiguration](../netadapter/nf-netadapter-netadapteropenconfiguration.md) or [NetConfigurationOpenSubConfiguration](nf-netconfiguration-netconfigurationopensubconfiguration.md).